aldahick/new.alexhicks.net/README.md

-# React TS Template
+# new.alexhicks.net

-This is a React bootstrapper template for TypeScript, using my ([@aldahick](https://github.com/aldahick)'s) preferred styles and conventions.
+A new version of my website.
+Has some utilities and cool stuff, mostly on the [back-end](https://github.com/aldahick/api.alexhicks.net).